-- 8. A member who expresses a clear willingness to breach the Code (for example, by attempting to negotiate an agreement to provide parliamentary services in return for payment) demonstrates a failure to act on his or her personal honour, and is thus in breach of paragraph 9(b) of the Code. - 9.
+- for individual members, subject to the sense and culture of the House as a whole."3 - 8.
+A member who expresses a clear willingness to breach the Code (for example, by attempting to negotiate an agreement to provide parliamentary services in return for payment) demonstrates a failure to act on his or her personal honour, and is thus in breach of paragraph 10(b) of the Code. - 9.
 The Code of Conduct has been agreed by resolution of the House, with a view to providing guidance for members and the public as to the standards of conduct the House expects of its members in the discharge of their parliamentary duties.
 But a written Code can never cover every eventuality.
-Paragraphs 9(a) and 9(b) of the Code, taken together, mean that members are required not only to obey the letter of the rules, but to act in accordance with the spirit of those rules and the sense of the House.
+Paragraphs 10(a) and 10(b) of the Code, taken together, mean that members are required not only to obey the letter of the rules, but to act in accordance with the spirit of those rules and the sense of the House.
 This includes the rules agreed by the House in respect of financial support for members or the facilities of the House.
 In addition to the specific rules on registration and declaration of interests, there is a more general obligation upon members to bear in mind the underlying purpose of the Code as set out in paragraph 3(b), namely, to provide "openness and accountability".